mhulse/gh-boiler/CONTRIBUTING.md

 	 * Description goes here.
 	 *<---- If an empty line, no space here.
 Example:
 	 *
 	 * Note space on other side of astrix?
-That's so it lines up with top/left-most `**`.
+That’s so it lines up with top/left-most `**`.
 	 */
 	//<----- No space here.
 Some IDEs will add space here if you hit return key after the `*/`. global $page, $paged;